 In this photo (click to enlarge) you can see the bent suspension system on this head stack assembly from a Toshiba MQ02ABF100 1TB laptop hard drive.
 The top two heads are bent in a way that will most likely cause the slider to drag the platter surface while reading.
 In the enlarged photo you can see the straight line suspension system on the bottom 2 heads and the bent suspension for the top 2.
 The very top head has the most visible bend.

 This is a perfect example where the drive can still read some data but could destroy the chances of a good quality recovery.
-For hard drives that have suffered any type of impact it is important to inspect the head assembly under a microscope before proceeding with the recovery.
+For hard drives that have suffered any type of impact it is important to open the device in a clean-room data recovery lab and inspect the head assembly under a microscope before proceeding with the recovery.
 Even when a data recovery lab is not notified of the fall or impact, an experienced technician would know almost immediately if the heads need to be inspected.
-How much does hard drive recovery cost?